Insurance Claims After a Car Accident

 After a car accident, getting the compensation you need is the key to a successful recovery.
-However, that can be difficult when insurance adjusters try to lowball your coverage and pay the least possible amount for your injuries.
+However, that can be difficult when your insurance company’s priorities don’t necessarily align with your own.

-Luckily, you don’t have to face your haggling insurance company alone.
-Hiring a competent personal injury attorney can help you get the maximum compensation for you accident damages.
+Luckily, you don’t have to face your insurance company and other interested parties alone.
+Hiring an experienced personal injury attorney can help you get the maximum compensation for your accident damages.
 Call 1-800 INJURED to get connected with a qualified lawyer from our referral network of car accident attorneys and get started on your case today.

 Florida’s No-Fault Law & United Automobile Claims in Miami

 Florida is a “No-Fault” state, which means that your auto insurance provider will cover some of the expenses related to your accident regardless of which driver was responsible for the crash.
 By law, drivers have to purchase full liability car insurance with a minimum of $10K in Personal Injury Protection (PIP) coverage to drive legally.
 Your PIP benefits are intended to cover the cost of medical bills and lost wages.